 Understanding ADHD and what you can do as a parent to help your child be successful.
-Tips and suggestions for parents.
+Tips and suggestions for parents and teachers.

 ADHD is often misdiagnosed.
 The term is often used to describe children who misbehave or are inattentive however there are very specific criteria for a child be to diagnosed with ADHD.
 Here are some things parents should know about ADHD and the diagnosis:

 The following criteria is required in order to be diagnosed with ADHD according to the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition).